SafeExamBrowser/seb-mac/Pods/InAppSettingsKit/README.md

 The License
 ===========

 We released the code under the liberal BSD license in order to make it possible to include it in every project, be it a free or paid app.
-The only thing we ask for is giving the [original developers](http://www.inappsettingskit.com/about) some credit.
+The only thing we ask for is giving the original developers some credit.
 The easiest way to include credits is by leaving the "Powered by InAppSettingsKit" notice in the code.
 If you decide to remove this notice, a noticeable mention on the App Store description page or homepage is fine, too.
-To gain some exposure for your app we suggest [adding your app](http://www.inappsettingskit.com/apps) to our list.